CFA Regulations Review 2025

 Frequently Asked Questions

-The Country Fire Authority Regulations 2014 and Country Fire Authority (Community Fire Refuges) Regulations 2014 (“the Regulations”) are the regulations that CFA operates under.
+The Country Fire Authority Regulations 2014 and Country Fire Authority (Community Fire Refuges) Regulations 2014 are the regulations that CFA operates under.
 The Country Fire Authority Regulations 2014 are due to expire on 1 August 2025.
-CFA is proposing these two regulations are rolled into one and updated to better reflect the current structure and operating environment of CFA that has changed significantly in the last few years.
+The Department of Justice and Community Safety (DJCS) is proposing that these two regulations are rolled into one and updated to better reflect the current structure and operating environment of CFA which has changed significantly in the last few years.

-Some of the topics the regulations cover include: administrative matters, brigade membership, employee and volunteer discipline and appeals, volunteer compensation, fees and charges, fire prevention measures and compliance requirement for fire alarm monitoring.
+Some of the topics the Regulations cover include: administrative matters, brigade membership, volunteer discipline and appeals, volunteer compensation, fees and charges, fire prevention measures and compliance requirement for fire alarm monitoring.

-Regulations expire every 10 years, and the Regulatory Impact Statement is required to analyse the regulatory problem as if the existing regulations did not apply.
-This process is designed to support government to develop better options that do not simply maintain the status quo.
+Regulations expire every 10 years, and a Regulatory Impact Statement was required to analyse the regulatory problem as if the existing regulations did not apply.
+This process was designed to support the government to develop better options that do not simply maintain the status quo.

 This enables significant changes in technology, community expectations and business practices to be considered so that the basis for analysis is the nature of the problem today, and not 10 years ago.